Used by 2,678+ happy customers

 Why Verifying a CBI Agent in Grenada Matters

-Grenada’s Citizenship by Investment laws are designed to protect applicants, but those protections only work when you work with an authorized agent.
+Grenada’s Citizenship by Investment laws are designed to protect applicants, but those protections only work when you work with an authorised agent.

 The government does not provide a self-application route, so the person or company you choose becomes your single point of access to the entire program.